chai-nadig/rosie-recipes/_recipes/beetroot-yoghurt.md

 ## Preparation of the curd:

-1.⁠ ⁠Hang the curd overnight or for a few hours in a muslin cloth or a sieve.
+1. Hang the curd overnight or for a few hours in a muslin cloth or a sieve.
 You should be able to drain all its water for thick & creamy curd.
 The curd should become a thick consistency like Greek yoghurt.

-2.⁠ ⁠⁠Put the curd in a blender, add a few spoons of the whey (curd water) and some milk powder for adding that extra thickness to your curd.
+2. Put the curd in a blender, add a few spoons of the whey (curd water) and some milk powder for adding that extra thickness to your curd.
 Churn them all together in a blender.

 ## Directions